About the 1001 Genomes Project

 The availability of naturally inbred strains enables repeated phenotyping of the same, adapted genotype under diverse controlled conditions, making A. thaliana extremely well suited for studying genotype-environment interactions, a problem of direct and obvious importance not only to evolutionary scientists or plant breeders, but also to human biology, where such experiments are generally not possible.

-A practical motivation for this study was to enable genome-wide association (GWA) mapping.
-The progress that human geneticists have made with GWA mapping in the past two years has been nothing but phenomenal, and bodes very well for applying association mapping to A. thaliana.
-LD decays in the global sample of 20 accessions, chosen for maximum genetic diversity, with an average of about 10 kb, similar to humans (Kim et al., Nature Genetics 2007).
+A practical motivation for this study was to enable genome-wide association studies (GWAS).
+LD decays in the global sample of 20 accessions, chosen for maximum genetic diversity, with an average of about 10 kb, similar to humans.
 That average LD in the two species is not so different might seem surprising, given the selfing nature of A. thaliana, but it reflects the fact that outcrossing is not that rare.
-The results from this enterprise have been used to design a 250k SNP chip for GWA studies, and the genotyping of 1,200 strains should be completed in 2010 is currently underway, through in a collaboration between Justin Borevitz and Joy Bergelson (University of Chicago), and Magnus Nordborg (http://walnut.usc.edu/2010/SNPs).
+The results from this enterprise were used to design a 250k SNP array, with multiple markers in each haplotype block.
+For some phenotypes, such as disease resistance, GWAS was shown to be successful when as few as 96 accessions were genotyped with this array.
+The 250k SNP array was subsequently used to genotype the RegMap collection of 1307 diverse accessions, which not only provided a fantastic GWAS resource, but also revealed new aspects of the species’ history.

-It has become increasingly clear that it is dangerous to think about "the" genome of a species, even though this is what the initial sequencing papers stated in their titles just a few years ago.
-The previous emphasis on relatively minor changes between individuals was largely due to the fact that sequence variation has overwhelmingly been studied by PCR- or hybridisation-based methods.
+It is generally accepted now that it is dangerous to think about "the" genome of a species, even though this is what the initial sequencing papers stated in their titles just a few years ago.
+The previous emphasis on relatively minor changes between individuals was largely due to the fact that sequence variation has overwhelmingly been studied by PCR- or hybridization-based methods.
 Along these lines it is worth reiterating that the often-quoted 1% divergence between humans and chimps turned out to be a red herring.
 While we differ from our closest living relatives only by about one out of every hundred bases that can be aligned, there is a much larger fraction of our genome(s) that we do not share at all.
 Of similar importance is the observation that some genes with fundamental effects on life history traits such as flowering are not even functional in the first A. thaliana accession sequenced, and thus would not have been appreciated based on the first genome alone.